Skip to main content

 What scan parameters are used for Threat Hunting?

-File hashes (SHA1 values) and file extensions scan parameters or Indicators of Compromise (IOCs) are used to search and find malicious files within the backed up data.
+File hashes and file extensions scan parameters or Indicators of Compromise (IOCs) are used to search and find malicious files within the backed up data.
 For more information, see Create a New Threat Hunt.

 What do we mean by predefined file hashes?